Valuation of asset and volatility derivatives using decoupled time-changed L\'evy processes: Characteristic functions and the leverage-neutral measure

 \section{Characteristic functions and the leverage-neutral measure}

-Characteristic functions of state variables are the essential component of the Fourier-inverse pricing methodology, the reason being that state price densities are analytically available only for a small number of models; in contrast, characteristic functions are computable in closed form in many instances (e.g. exponential L\'evy models, Ito diffusions).
-This effectively means that in order to compute expectations (prices), the standard approach is not integrating a payoff against a density function, but rather the payoff's Fourier transform against the characteristic functions of the price transition densities.
-Famous examples include the FFT paper \cite{FFT} by Carr and Madan, Lewis's book \cite{LewisBook} and following paper \cite{LewisPaper}.
+Characteristic functions of state variables are the essential component of the Fourier-inverse pricing methodology, because state price densities are analytically available only for a small number of models; in contrast, characteristic functions are computable in closed form in many instances (e.g. exponential L\'evy models, Ito diffusions).
+This effectively means that in order to compute expectations (prices), the standard approach is not to integrate a payoff against a density function, but rather the payoff's Fourier transform against the characteristic functions of the price transition densities.
+Famous examples include the FFT paper by Carr and Madan (1999), Lewis's book (2000) and subsequent paper (2001).

 The transform we are interested in is one associated with the price process (\ref{AssetDynamics}).
-Compared to the usual inverse Fourier/Laplace framework the characteristic function we shall consider is not that of the log(discounted)-price alone, but it will also incorporate the quadratic variation of the log-process.
+Compared to the usual inverse Fourier/Laplace framework the characteristic function we shall consider is not that of the discounted log-price alone, but one that incorporates also the quadratic variation of the log-process.
 Indeed, just as the characteristic function of the log-price allows for the derivation of pricing formulae for contingent claims $F(S_t)$, the joint characteristic function of $\log( \tilde S_t)$ and $TV_t$ permits the valuation of payoffs of the form $F(S_t, TV_t)$.
-This approach has been envisaged before by Carr and Sun, \cite{CarrSun}.
+This has been envisaged before by Carr and Sun (2007).

-In the present section we compute this tansform.
+In the present section we compute this transform.
 There are normally two ways of computing characteristic functions/Laplace transforms of log-price densities.
-One way is the analytical approach, which is popular in e.g. affine models, when the problem is ultimately reduced to solving a certain system of ODEs.
-Another one is the probabilistic approach, in which the characteristic function of the log-price is linked with the Laplace transform of the integrated driving factors (where available) and then a change of measure is performed to keep track of correlations.
-As Carr and Wu show in \cite{CarrWu} this technique is intimately connected with time-changed asset modeling; in what follows we extend it to the case of the underlying being modeled through a full DTC L\'{e}vy process.
+One is the analytical approach, which is popular for example in affine models, when the problem is ultimately reduced to solving a certain system of ODEs.
+The other is the probabilistic approach, in which the characteristic function of the log-price is linked with the Laplace transform of the integrated driving factors (where available) and then a change of measure is performed to keep track of correlations.
+As Carr and Wu (2004) show this technique is intimately connected with time-changed asset modeling; in what follows we extend it to the case of the underlying being modeled through a full DTC L\'{e}vy process.

 First of all we must verify that the quadratic variation operator respects the additivity and time-changed structure of $X_{T,U}$.
 We have the following ``linearity/commutativity property'', of independent interest: